 In energy markets, benchmark US crude lost 46 cents to USD 84.64 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell USD 3.38 on Thursday to USD 85.10.

-Brent crude, the price basis for oil trading, sank 33 cents to USD 90.51 per barrel in London.
+Brent crude, the price basis for international oil trading, sank 33 cents to USD 90.51 per barrel in London.
 It lost USD 3.26 the previous session to USD 90.84.

 The dollar declined to 143.32 yen from Thursday’s 143.49 yen.
 The euro fell to 99.60 cents from 99.91 cents.